stefan-hartmann/stefan-hartmann.github.io/_pages/publications.md

 Journal papers
 ======

+- Baumann, Andreas & Stefan Hartmann. accepted.
+The chicken and the egg: unraveling aspects of semantic change and how they relate to lexical acquisition. <i>Cognition</i>.

+- Benítez Burraco, Antonio, Michael Pleyer & Stefan Hartmann. accepted.
+The role of play in language structure, acquisition, and evolution. <i>Language and Linguistics Compass</i>.

 - Koch, Nikolas, Antje Endesfelder Quick & Stefan Hartmann.
 2025.
 Recycling constructional patterns: The role of chunks in early bilingual acquisition.
 International Journal of Bilingualism 13670069251346103. https://doi.org/10.1177/13670069251346103.

 - Ungerer, Tobias & Stefan Hartmann.
 2024.
 Contrastive is the new black: A cross-linguistic study of a ‘snowclone’ in English, German, and Spanish.
 Quaderns de Filologia XXIX.
 217–235.